craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Six - Level Five; Pick-up Sticks.md

 ### Detail
 #### Go Fish!
 - A large salt-water lake hosts a number of aquatic critters, one of which - a quick and small fish - has a **Token**.
 Other critters will not attack the keyholder, and even larger predators will defend a smaller keyholder.
-- The largest threat to a competent combatant is drowning / suffocating;
+- The largest threat to a competent combatant is drowning / suffocating.
+(See [[Combat Mechanics and Positioning#Drowning / Suffocating]])
-	- A character may hold their breath for a number of minutes equal to 1 + their Con Mod, with 30 seconds as a minimum.
-Convert this number into rounds of initiative (at 6 seconds per round).
-A character expends a round of held breath on the beginning of their turn.
-	- If a character takes a Move Action or a Full Action, they must spend an additional round (6 seconds) of held breath to do so.
-	- *After a character runs out of breath, they begin drowning.
-A character may only be drowning for a number of rounds equal to their Con Mod, with 1 round as a minimum.
-If they are without air for this many rounds, they are reduced to 0 HP and are dying.*
 #### Bouncy House
 - This chamber contains a system of plate-based launchers that shoot characters high into the air.
 - A **Token** is hanging upon a small ledge near the top and center of the chamber.